 RFID Frequencies 101

 UHF is the RFID frequency of choice for tags and readers used in asset tracking and inventory management.
 Other RFID frequencies are also available for specialized applications.
+This guide prepared by the award-winning Xerafy engineering team breaks down when to use UHF, HF and LF frequencies.

 The ISO/IEC 18000-63 standard ensures interoperability between UHF RFID readers & tags.
 It is designed to regulate the use of passive-backscatter radio frequency identification (RFID) systems.